zmaas/zmaas.github.io/hugo/content/about/_index.md

 ## Academic {#academic}

 I'm a student of chemistry and mathematics at the University of Colorado: Boulder.
-Currently I work as an Undergraduate researcher, with a focus on computational biology.
-I work jointly in the [Taatjes](http://www.colorado.edu/chemistry/taatjeslab/) and [Dowell](http://dowell.colorado.edu/) labs at CU.
-My work in the Taatjes lab focuses on the analysis of genomic data related to transcriptional pause release, in addition to development and improvement of tools for analysis of high-throughput genetic sequencing data.
+I work as an Undergraduate researcher in computational biochemistry in the [Taatjes](<http://www.colorado.edu/chemistry/taatjeslab/>) and [Dowell](<http://dowell.colorado.edu/>) labs at CU.
+In the lab, I'm working on the techniques we use to quantify sequencing data.

 ## Personal {#personal}